Our Cancer Negligence specialists are here to guide you through the process for claiming compensation.

 At Lanyon Bowdler, we understand how difficult it is to come to terms with the fact that your cancer may have advanced due to missed opportunities for earlier diagnosis or intervention.
 We also recognise the anger and helplessness that can come from knowing that the outcome might have been different had you received timely and appropriate care.

-Our specialist Medical Negligence Team has extensive experience supporting individuals and families through claims involving delayed cancer diagnosis and substandard treatment.
+Our specialist Bladder Cancer Negligence Solicitors have extensive experience supporting individuals and families through claims involving delayed cancer diagnosis and substandard treatment.
 We combine deep legal expertise with a compassionate, empathetic approach, ensuring that you feel heard, supported, and guided every step of the way.

 If you have received any kind of negligent treatment from a medical professional that has led to a worsening of your bladder cancer, you may be able to claim compensation.